Sweden at the Olympics: Athletics

 Swedish athletes also won 2 gold, 4 silver and 5 bronze medals in athletics at the 1906 Intercalated Games.
 IOC has retroactively decided to no longer recognize those games as official Olympic games.

 Badminton

 Badminton has been included in the Olympic programme since 1992.
-Sweden has participated in the sport in every time it has been included in the Olympic programme.
+Sweden has participated in the sport in every time it has been included in the Olympic programme except for 2024.

 Sweden has yet to win any medals in the sport.
 The best placements were 5th, first by Catrine Bengtsson and Maria Bengtsson in women's doubles in 1992, then equaled by Fredrik Bergström and Johanna Persson in mixed doubles in 2004.